-The Authority participates in three pension schemes that meet the needs of particular groups of employees.
-There are two firefighter pension schemes known as the 1992 Firefighters' Pension scheme and the 2006 New Firefighters' Pension scheme, for which only operational firefighters are eligible.
+The Authority participates in four pension schemes that meet the needs of particular groups of employees.
+There are three firefighter pension schemes known as the 1992 Firefighters' Pension scheme, the 2006 Firefighters' Pension scheme, and the 2015 Firefighters' Pension Scheme, for which only operational firefighters are eligible.

 The other scheme is the Local Government Pension Scheme, which all other employees may join.
 The schemes provide members with defined benefits related to pay and service.

-The Net Pensions Obligation, recorded in the Balance Sheet, for both the Local Government Pension Scheme (LGPS) and the Firefighters' Pension Schemes, as at 31 March 2015, is £6.3bn (31 March 2014 £5.3bn).
+The Net Pensions Obligation, recorded in the Balance Sheet, for both the Local Government Pension Scheme (LGPS) and the Firefighters' Pension Schemes, as at 31 March 2016, is £5.6bn (31 March 2015 £6.3bn).
 This is the sum of the Authority's liabilities in both schemes arising from pension benefits earned by employees, less the assets of the LGPS.
 Although this is a significant amount, it represents the future cost of pension benefits earned by employees rather than the in-year cost to the Authority.
 The chart below shows the movement in the level of liability in the Firefighter pension schemes and the Local Government Pension scheme (LGPS) over five years.